 When working on projects there is inevitably some waste paper.
 So we were delighted when our offcuts have been transformed into Fröebel Star Decorations (Fröebelstern) by two creatives in Malvern.
 Here they explain why they wanted to do work with us.

 Where Did the Idea Come From?

 We love upcycling and the idea of cradle to cradle manufacturing.
-The idea of turning waste into a raw material is more energy efficient too.
+Turning waste into a raw material is more energy efficient too.
+Our original christmas decoration idea involved using offcuts of baize.
+However we changed our mind when we discoved how to make Fröebel stars.
 So we started to scour the internet for print finishers.
 We found Card Couture after looking for an ethical print finisher, discovering them because they are passionate about cradle to cradle manufacturing too.
 As it turns out, when we made contact with them, they make a point of keeping their offcuts rather than send them to recycling.

 To make Fröebel star decorations you need to use relatively long strips of paper, the more colourful it is the better.
 Card Couture had just what we required as a result of their judicious use of their guillotining process.